lbryio/lbry.com/content/news/154-how-ads-wrecked-entertainment.md

 # The Day The Ad Men Came

-**NOTE:** For a quick overview of the history of entertainment from the stone age to the Victorian age, [read this](https://lbry.io/news/the-birth-of-entertainment).
+**NOTE:** For a quick overview of the history of entertainment from the Stone Age to the Victorian Age, [read this](https://lbry.io/news/the-birth-of-entertainment).

 It’s 1948.